-This 2018 report includes an assessment of the rare Maryland state listed plant species found in Cove Point Marsh.
-2018 surveys were conducted on 25 June and 14 September.
-On 25 June the site was accessed on foot and on 14 September kayaks were used to conduct surveys.
+This 2019 report includes an assessment of the rare Maryland state listed plant species found in Cove Point Marsh.
+2019 surveys were conducted on 20 June and 18 September.
+On 20 June the site was accessed on foot and on 18 September kayaks were used to conduct surveys.
+The water levels were very low in September making it difficult for a close approach to the shoreline.
 Erin Reilly of the University of Maryland Center for Environmental Science, Chesapeake Biological Laboratory accompanied me to obtain GPS data for each rare plant population.
 Polygons were created around large populations with a near uniform coverage (for example Carex hylinolepsis).
-The area, and maximum length and width of each polygon is recorded in Table I. For smaller populations or populations that did not allow for access due to soft, mucky substrates, a point was obtained and the estimated number of plants at or between points was recorded.
+The area of each polygon is in the species accounts below.
+For smaller populations or populations that did not allow for access due to soft, mucky substrates, a point was obtained and the estimated number of plants at or between points was recorded.
 As first noted during the 2015 surveys, an abundance of Ludwigia repens along shoreline areas of the wetland at Cove Point was observed.
 Ludwigia repens is native to the southeastern United States but has recently and rapidly extended its range northward.
 Brown and Brown (1984) reported L. repens from only one station in Wicomico County.
 A few plants of L. repens were first observed in Cove Point Marsh in 2014.
-In 2018, it continues to line the shore of the ponds in Cove Point Marsh and is a strong competitor for habitat with Ammannia latifolia, Limnobium spongia, and Fuirena pumila.
+In 2019, it continues to line the shore of the ponds in Cove Point Marsh and is a strong competitor for habitat with Ammannia latifolia, Limnobium spongia, and Fuirena pumila.
 In 2017, for the first time since monitoring began in 1996, Ludwigia leptocarpa was found at Cove Point.
 Similar to L. repens, L. leptocarpa is native to the southern United States but has only recently arrived in Maryland.
-Brown (1984) did not record L. leptocarpa from Maryland and there are no Maryland specimens in the District of Columbia and Vicinity collection and the Smithsonian Institution, US National Herbarium (US).
-In 2018 L. leptocarpa was observed to be common along the shoreline of ponds in Cove Point Marsh.
+Brown (1984) did not record L. leptocarpa from Maryland and there are no Maryland specimens in the District of Columbia and Vicinity collection and the Smithsonian Institution, US National Herbarium (US), other than the one collected at Cove Point in 2017.
+In 2019 L. leptocarpa was observed to be fairly common along the shoreline of ponds in Cove Point Marsh, perhaps slightly more common than in 2018, but still much less common than L. repens.

-Assessment of State rare plant populations in 2018 at Cove Point Marsh.
+Assessment of State rare plant populations in 2019 at Cove Point Marsh.